New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Most tools rely on session recordings, which break whenever there’s 30 minutes of inactivity or a device switch.
 But journeys in finance aren’t that neat.
 A mortgage application can span days, and move from a laptop at work to a phone on the go, and finally to a tablet at home.
 What you get are fragments - clips that miss the bigger picture.

 CUX takes a different approach as it offers visit recordings that connect every interaction a single user makes while working toward a goal, even with long pauses or changes in device.
 You see one complete journey.
 A visitor might start the process at their desk, pick it up during a commute, and finish it at home two days later.
 Every return, hesitation, or point of confusion is captured in context.
-That shift from data points to a real story is what makes it possible to fix what’s broken on your site.
+That shift from fragmented customer journey data points to a real story is what makes it possible to fix what’s broken on your site.

 And where a user comes from influences how they behave.
 Someone clicking through from a newsletter might just be exploring, but a visitor from a product ad is likely comparing options, while the one coming from an AI-generated answer often arrives with a clear goal.
 Each source creates a different set of expectations, and if the journey doesn’t match that intent, people leave.
 Unless you can follow the full path across touchpoints, it’s easy to misread the drop-off.